top of page

 Bison is naturally low in fat, so it cooks quicker than beef.
 For steaks and burgers, aim for medium rare to medium.
 That’s 135–145°F internal temp.
 Any higher and you risk drying it out.

-Cuts especially like brisket, ribs, or chuck roast benefit from low-and-slow methods.
-Use indirect heat on the grill or a low oven temp to keep the meat tender and juicy.
+Cuts like brisket, ribs, or chuck roast benefit from low-and-slow methods.
+Use indirect heat on the grill or a low oven temperature to keep the meat tender and juicy.

 Skip the guesswork.
 A thermometer ensures you never overcook your bison.
-Remember, bison cooks about twice as faster as beef, so monitor closely.
+Remember, bison cooks about twice as fast as beef, so monitor closely.
 Don't leave the grill unattended.

 After cooking, let bison rest for 5–10 minutes before slicing or serving.
 This allows the juices to redistribute and makes every bite more tender.